Spring Framework Tutorial For Beginners - 100 Steps

 Recommended Reading - http://www.springboottutorial.com/spring-boot-vs-spring-mvc-vs-spring

-• Spring Boot eliminates the need for manual configuration with Spring and Spring MVC.
-You can use Spring and Spring MVC without needing a lot of configuration.
+• Spring Boot eliminates the need for extensive manual configuration with Spring and Spring MVC.

-• Actuator : Enables Advanced Monitoring and Tracing of applications.
+• Actuator – Enables advanced monitoring and tracing of applications

-• Default Error Handling
+• Default Error Handling – Provides standard error pages and exception handling

 Step 7 : Spring Boot Starter Projects - Starter Web and Starter JPA